ub2906/MModa/style-quiz/README.md

 # Style Quiz

 ## Description
-A simple and short script which helps you identify your fashion style basis some interesting question.
+A simple and short quiz which helps you identify your fashion style basis some interesting question.

 ## Quick Start